sankar-nath/Two-Tier-Web-Application-running-on-EKS-Cluster/README.md

-This repository was cloned from my professor's repo to complete the second assignment for CLO835 In this Assignment we deployed containerized application on a K8s kind cluster running on an Ec2 instance.
+This repository was cloned from my professor's repo to complete the final project for CLO835 In this Assignment we deployed containerized application on a K8s kind cluster running on an Ec2 instance.
 The web application takes in employee details and stores it in a database.
 Both the app and the database are being run as containers running on an EC2 instance.

 Instructions